 It is an antioxidant.
 Antioxidants perform several bodily roles, but the most important is preventing oxidative damage in your cells.
 Oxidative damage occurs when too many free radicals (unstable molecules with unpaired electrons) float around.
-Free radicals are harmful because they can react with other molecules and cause damage to DNA or other parts of cells, leading to inflammation and disease over time.
-Antioxidants work by neutralizing free radicals before they do any real damage–and vitamin E is one of the best at doing this!
+Free radicals are harmful because they can react with other molecules and damage DNA or other parts of cells, leading to inflammation and disease.
+Antioxidants help by stopping free radicals before they cause harm, and vitamin E is one of the best at doing this!

 Side effects of vitamin E

 The side effects of vitamin E are mild in some people, but they can be serious in others.
-In this article, we’ll explore the causes and symptoms of vitamin E side effects and some steps you can take to minimize them if they occur.
+This article will discuss the causes and symptoms of vitamin E side effects, as well as provide steps to minimize them.

 Vitamin E side effects are usually mild, but they can be serious in some cases.